circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ### Environment Variables

 For any 'image', we can set environment variables with `environment`.
-You can see we've set env vars for our app to use the correct configuration for testing and to connect to the database container.
+In our example, we've set variables for testing and connecting to the database container.

+If any of these variables have the same name as variables you create in the CircleCI web application, the ones in `config.yml` will take precedence.

+Similarly, environment variables defined in a `step` will take precedence over the ones at the image level.

 ### Database Image